Tests validate behavior, not correctness

 In other words, tests document program behavior

 Is it better to have tests that confirm incorrect behavior, or none at all?
-I’m here to argue the former: tests are valuable even when they assert what a human considers to be an incorrect result.
-Extending this idea further, a test asserting incorrect behavior should be added in a separate commit before fixing the behavior in another commit.
+I’m here to argue that tests are valuable even when they assert what a human considers to be an incorrect result.
+Pushing this idea even further, a test asserting incorrect behavior should be added in a separate commit before fixing the behavior in another commit.

 Why behavior instead of correctness?

 Tests compare expected output with actual output—there’s no fundamental contract that says the expected output is intrinsically correct.
 For that matter, “correct” may change over time as a piece of software evolves.
 Thus, tests assert the behavior of a program, not its correctness.

 By limiting ourselves to testing correctness, we miss changes in behavior.

 Suppose you discover a bug in some piece of software.
 If the software was perfectly tested, then this bug would be present in some test you could point to and say, “I think the result should be Y, but the program is currently outputting X as seen in this test.”
 Of course, when there’s a bug, it’s most likely because you didn’t know you were missing a test for that behavior.
 Thus, being a good TDD citizen, you add a test for the expected behavior, confirm that it fails locally, then fix the bug to see the test go green before putting up the change for review.

 The reviewer now needs to trust that your test actually works.
 This means additional cognitive overhead trying to understand how the test is set up that detracts from checking the results of the test.
 If instead, a test is added that asserts the present behavior followed by a commit that updates said behavior, the reviewer can easily confirm their understanding of the program pre-fix and then see just the parts of the test that changed due to the fix.